-A pedestrian is any person who is afoot or who is using a means of conveyance propelled by human power, other than a bicycle (Vehicle Code Section 467).
-Pedestrians do not have to outwardly demand the right-of-way in order to obtain it (e.g., putting a hand up to stop traffic before entering a crosswalk).
-They can waive their right-of-way and yield to vehicles if they so choose.
+Introduction conveyance Section 467 order to obt an is any person who is afoot or who is using a means of propelled by human power, other than a bicycle (Vehicle Code).
+Pedestrians do not have to outwardly demand the right-of-way in tain it (e.g., putting a hand up to stop traffic before entering a They can waive their right-of-way and yield to vehicles if they so Conflict is danger of two vehicles, the question of right-of-way only arises when there f a conflict or crash.
+If there is no possibility of a conflict between and a pedestrian, there is no question of right-of-way. - ion of right-of-way to arise, the pedestrian must be compelled to f the way, slow, stop, or increase speed in order to avoid a crash.
+Crosswalks ust yield to any pedestrian who is in a marked or unmarked (Vehicle Code Section 21950(a)). completely the pedestri essary for the driver of the vehicle to wait until the pedestrian has cleared the crosswalk to the other side before proceeding.
+Once an has moved far enough out of the way of the vehicle that the of conflict no longer exists, the vehicle can continue.
+NOTE: An unmarked crosswalk is the portion of a roadway included within the prolongation or connection of the boundary lines of a sidewalk at an intersection where the roads meet at approximate right angles.

-Conflict

-Just as with two vehicles, the question of right-of-way only arises when there is danger of a conflict or crash.
-If there is no possibility of a conflict between a vehicle and a pedestrian, there is no question of right-of-way.

-For a question of right-of-way to arise, the pedestrian must be compelled to move out of the way, slow, stop, or increase speed in order to avoid a crash.

-Crosswalks

-A driver must yield to any pedestrian who is in a marked or unmarked crosswalk (Vehicle Code Section 21950(a)).

-It is not necessary for the driver of the vehicle to wait until the pedestrian has completely cleared the crosswalk to the other side before proceeding.
-Once the pedestrian has moved far enough out of the way of the vehicle that the possibility of conflict no longer exists, the vehicle can continue.

-An unmarked crosswalk is the portion of a roadway included within the prolongation or connection of the boundary lines of a sidewalk at an intersection where the roads meet at approximate right angles.